Which Of The Following Are Categories Of Information Search: Complete Guide

 Navigational searches — The searcher already has a destination in mind and is using search to get there.
 "Facebook login," "YouTube," "Bank of America near me" — these are all navigational.
 The user knows what site they want; they're just using search as a shortcut.

 Informational searches — The searcher wants to learn something, understand something, or find answers to questions.
 "How to change a tire," "what causes headaches," "history of jazz" — these are informational queries.
 The user isn't trying to buy anything or go to a specific site.
-They want knowledge Turns out it matters..
+They want knowledge.

 Transactional searches — The searcher wants to do something online.
 "Buy iPhone 15," "download Photoshop," "book flight to Denver" — these are transactional.
-The intent is action, not information Simple, but easy to overlook..
+The intent is action, not information Practical, not theoretical..

 Beyond the Basics: Additional Category Frameworks

 Once you move past the three main categories, things get more interesting.
-There's also the commercial investigation category — searches where someone is researching before making a decision but isn't ready to buy yet.
-"Best laptop for college students," "reviews of CRM software," "iPhone vs Samsung camera comparison" — these fall into this gray area between informational and transactional.
+Now, there's also the commercial investigation category — searches where someone is researching before making a decision but isn't ready to buy yet.
+"Best laptop for college students," "reviews of CRM software," "iPhone vs Samsung camera comparison" — these fall into this gray area between informational and transactional That's the whole idea..

 You can also categorize searches by topic domain: health searches, financial searches, educational searches, entertainment searches, local searches, news searches.
-Each of these has its own patterns and user expectations It's one of those things that adds up.
-Less friction, more output..
+Each of these has its own patterns and user expectations Less friction, more output..

 Another useful framework looks at specificity: head queries (short, broad terms like "weather") versus long-tail queries (specific, detailed phrases like "what is the best time to visit Kyoto for cherry blossoms").
 Both fit into the categories above, but they behave differently.